Skip to content

 Frequently Asked Questions

-What should I eat the night before a marathon or long endurance race?+
+How many carbohydrates should I consume the day before a long endurance event?+

-What common pre-race foods should I absolutely avoid to prevent GI issues?+
+What foods and drinks should I absolutely avoid before a race to prevent gut issues?+

-When should I stop eating before a morning race to ensure proper digestion?+
+When should I stop eating solid food before a morning race?+

 Recovery in a can